-Our findings are relevant for academics as this study is, to the best of our knowledge, the first study which focuses simultaneously on market-specific, bank-specific and account-specific determinants of the interest rates on savings accounts and deposit products.
+Our findings are relevant for academics as this study is, to the best of our knowledge, the first study that focuses simultaneously on macro, bank-specific, and account-specific determinants of the interest rates on savings accounts and time deposits.
+In addition, our study provides a setting of the impact of a crisis on bank rates different to that of Beyhaghi et al. (2014) as a number of larger and smaller banks in the Netherlands either failed or were bailed out by the government.
 The findings are also relevant to practitioners as the study shows why some banks may offer higher rates than others.

-Anecdotal evidence points to depositors taking deposit products with the highest interest rates.
-This study shows that high-rate accounts are typically offered by banks with a lower creditworthiness, especially during crisis periods.
+Anecdotal evidence points to depositors taking deposit products solely enticed by high interest rates offered.
+This study shows that high-rate accounts are typically offered by banks with higher bank risk, especially during crisis periods.
 Our findings can thus be used by practitioners in their deposit allocation process.

 This paper is laid out as follows.
-Section 2 presents a literature review and develops our hypotheses.
-Section 3 introduces our data and methodology and Section 4 contains our empirical results and robustness checks.
-Section 5 provides our conclusion and discussion.
+Section II presents a literature review and develops our hypotheses.
+Section III introduces our data and methodology, and Section IV contains our empirical results and robustness checks.
+Section V provides our conclusion and discussion